-Danica Derksen, a St. Mary’s student teacher and action researcher focusing on Peace Education, and Ploughshares Calgary Society Office Manager.
+Danica is a teacher and action researcher focusing on Peace Education.
 She has a Bachelor of Arts in Social and Cultural Anthropology and International Development Studies from the University of Calgary.

 Danica is a lifelong activist who seeks to empower others.
 Danica is passionate about making a difference wherever she finds herself.
 She is knowledgeable in areas of development and white saviourism, racial justice, climate change, education, conflict resolution, peace education, and other social justice issues.

-Kiera Schultz, is also St. Mary’s student teacher and action researcher focusing on incorporating Indigenous knowledge and traditions in Canadian classrooms.
-She has a Bachelor of Arts in Indigenous Studies, Anthropology and History from the University of Lethbridge.
+Kiera is a St. Mary’s student-teacher and action researcher focusing on incorporating Indigenous knowledge and traditions in Canadian classrooms.
+She has a Bachelor of Arts in Indigenous Studies, Anthropology, and History from the University of Lethbridge.